facebook

 AIOps and analytics foster a culture of continuous improvement by providing organizations with actionable intelligence to optimize workflows, enhance service quality, and align IT operations with business goals.

 Imagine walking into a library with millions of books but no catalog, no index, and no librarian.
-You know the answers are there, but finding them is slow, painful, and often inconclusive.
-That is exactly how many enterprises operate today – awash in data yet starving for insight.
+You know the answers are in there somewhere, yet finding them is slow, frustrating, and often inconclusive.
+That’s exactly how many enterprises operate today: awash in data, yet starving for insight.

-According to Gartner, knowledge graphs are “graph-based data structures that capture the semantics and relationships among data to support enhanced context, insight, and data-driven decision-making.”
-By 2026, Gartner predicts that enterprises using semantic and graph-based approaches will reduce artificial intelligence technical debt by 75% compared to those relying on traditional architectures.
+Gartner further defines knowledge graphs as “graph-based data structures that capture the semantics and relationships among data to support enhanced context, insight, and data-driven decision-making.”
+Gartner also predicts that by 2026, organizations adopting semantic and graph-based approaches will reduce AI technical debt by up to 75% compared to those relying on traditional architectures.

-These semantic, interconnected structures are quickly becoming foundational to AI, digital transformation, and intelligent decision-making.
-In this blog, we explore what knowledge graphs are, how they work, their core characteristics, and how leading organizations are using them to unlock unprecedented value.
+As enterprises accelerate their investments in AI and digital transformation, these interconnected, semantic structures are becoming foundational.
+In this blog, we’ll explore what knowledge graphs are, how they work, their key characteristics, and how leading organizations are using them to unlock new value.

 A recent survey found that 48% of M&A professionals are now using AI in their due diligence processes, a substantial increase from just 20% in 2018, highlighting the growing recognition of AI’s potential to transform M&A practices.